HL7/fhir-shorthand/input/pagecontent/index.md

 Defining extensions is similar to defining a profile, except that the parent of extension is not required.
 Extensions can also inherit from other extensions, but if the `Parent` keyword is omitted, the parent is assumed to be FHIR's [Extension element](https://www.hl7.org/fhir/extensibility.html#extension).

-> **NOTE:** All extensions have the same structure, but extensions can either have a value (i.e. a value[x] element) or sub-extensions, but not both.
+> **Note:** All extensions have the same structure, but extensions can either have a value (i.e. a value[x] element) or sub-extensions, but not both.
 To create a complex extension, the extension array of the extension must be sliced (see example, below).

-**Example** Define simple extension:
+**Example.** Define simple extension:

 ```
 Extension:      USCoreBirthSexExtension